nabanitadatta/ParserXml/README.md

 Technology: Java 17, Spring Boot

+IDE: Eclipse

+Tool: Maven

 Run Program: At com.parser.xml package,Java file name is XmlParserApplication.java.
 Right click on that file and run as a java application.
-To see output at browser link is http://localhost:8080/Parsing/{id}.e.g.id 42007 and 8080 is default port number.
+To see output at browser link is http://localhost:8080/Parsing/{id}.e.g.id is 42007 and 8080 is default port number.